-Pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852 investment means Legal entity identifier: 5299000HNI0YOQZ3ND54 Product name: East Capital New Europe an investment in an economic activity Environmental and/or social characteristics that contributes to an environmental or social objective, provided that the investment does not Does this financial product have a sustainable investment objective? significantly harm × No Yes any environmental or social objective and It will make a minimum of It promotes Environmental/Social (E/S) × that the investee characteristics and while it does not have as companies follow sustainable investments with an good governance its objective a sustainable investment, it will environmental objective: % practices. have a minimum proportion of 10% of in economic activities that sustainable investments qualify as environmentally sustainable under the EU with an environmental objective in economic The EU Taxonomy activities that qualify as environmentally is a classification Taxonomy system laid down in sustainable under the EU Taxonomy in economic activities that do Regulation (EU) not qualify as environmentally with an environmental objective in 2020/852, × economic activities that do not qualify as sustainable under the EU establishing a list of environmentally sustainable under the EU environmentally Taxonomy Taxonomy sustainable economic activities. with a social objective × That Regulation does not include a list of socially sustainable It will make a minimum of It promotes E/S characteristics, but will not economic activities. make any sustainable investments sustainable investments with a Sustainable social objective: % investments with an environmental objective might be aligned with the Taxonomy or not.
+Pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852 practices.

+Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance

+The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
+That Regulation does not include a list of socially sustainable economic activities.
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.

+Product name: East Capital New Europe Legal entity identifier: 5299000HNI0YOQZ3ND54